KieranCanter/kierancanter.dev/README.md

 As mentioned before, the business card element was heavily inspired by the [business card scene from American Psycho](https://www.youtube.com/watch?v=YHgwxVCiMyI).
 I knew I could implement visual and interactive flavor to give the element a little more character.
 After playing around in CodePen and deciding to use a tilt effect, I realized I would have to also decide how the user interacts with it on different devices.

 On desktop (mouse-controlled devices), I liked the concept of the card tilting when the user hovered over it.
-I streamlined this functionality with [Vanilla-tilt](https://micku7zu.github.io/vanilla-tilt.js/).
-However, mobile users don't have mice.
+I streamlined this functionality with [Vanilla-tilt](https://micku7zu.github.io/vanilla-tilt.js/); however, mobile users don't have mice.
 I had to think of another interactive function that they could take advantage of.
 After some brainstorming, I settled on the idea to use the device's gyroscope data to tilt the card as if it were a 3D object they were holding in space.
+More on this problem in [Mobile vs. Desktop Tilt Effect](https://github.com/KieranCanter/kierancanter.dev/edit/WriteREADME/README.md#mobile-vs-desktop-business-card).

+Another notable accommodation I had to bear in mind was the size and location of the theme switcher and header component.
+On desktop, it makes sense for the user to click a checkbox to toggle a button, but with touch devices, the buttons should be much larger due to the reduced precision of tapping a screen versus using a mouse.
+The locations also had to be altered such that every device size displayed a different layout.
+On small devices, the header is centered at the top with the theme switcher in the bottom right.
+On tablets, the header is aligned to the top left with the theme switcher aligned to the top right.
+Finally, with larger screens, the header is centerd at the top with the theme switcher aligned to the top right.

-This consideration is one of many that was crucial in guranteeing a consistent and polished user experience.
+These considerations are crucial in guranteeing a consistent and polished user experience.

 ### Accessible Design